lmacakova/applied_statistics_r/README.md

 The Lady Tasting Tea experiment[^1] when 10 cups of tea are used, 3 cups have milk added first, 7 cups have tea added first, the cups are thoroughly shuffled so that they seemingly cannot be told apart.

 Tasks:
-1. Calculate probability of randomly selecting exactly the 3 cups with milk added first.
+1. Calculating the probability of randomly selecting exactly the 3 cups with milk added first.
-2. Then simulate the process 1,000 times to verify result.
-Clearly explain your reasoning and code.
+2. The simulation of the process 1,000 times to verify result.

-Solution:
+Solution: I counted the probability of choosing certain number of cups with hypergeometric formula[^2] and made a simulation of random choosing 3 cups from 10 in 1,000.
+I found the results of probability from the simulation fluctuating, so I increased the number of trials to 1,000,000, to reach the theoretical values of probability.

 ## Problem 2: Normal Distribution

 Task:
-1. Evaluate whether numpy.random.standard_normal() generates values from a true normal distribution[^2] by generating a sample of 100,000 values.
+1. Evaluating whether numpy.random.standard_normal() generates values from a true normal distribution[^3] by generating a sample of 100,000 values.
-2. Then use scipy.stats.shapiro() to test whether the sample comes from a normal distribution.
-Explain the test results and output clearly.
+2. Using scipy.stats.shapiro()[^4] to test whether the sample comes from a normal distribution.
-3. Create a histogram of sample and overlay the probability density function (PDF) of the standard normal distribution on the histogram.
-Clearly explain your reasoning and code.
+3. Creating a histogram[^5] of sample and overlaying the probability density function (PDF)[^6] of the standard normal distribution on the histogram.

-Solutions:
+Solutions: I generated a sample of 100,000 values, and tested it with Shapiro-Wilk test.
+I chose Kolmogorov-Smirnov[^7] test to further prove the normal distribution of data.
+Than I created a histogram of data and describe characteristics of normal distribution of data.

 ## Problem 3: t-Tests

 Tasks:
 1. Comparing the resting heart rates of smokers and non-smokers from dataset containing resting heart rates for a sample of patients, along with whether they smoke or not.
-Calculate the t-statistic based on the data set, using Python without scipy or statsmodels.
+Calculating the t-statistic[^8] based on the data set, using Python without scipy or statsmodels.
 2. Comparing it to the value given by scipy.stats.
 Explain your work and list any sources used.

 Solution: